 The following Description of Duties, taken from the NETA Handbook, give information for both the Secretary and the Alternate.

-Qualifications: an organized approach as well as a fair amount of computer proficiency is necessary (or the various duties that require a computer will have to be delegated) The Secretary should have a “reasonable period of sobriety”, which might mean 2 years in an area where AA is still young, 4-5 years in an older area.
-Some service in group or Central Office or General Service is useful and so is some background in general office work.
-An effective Secretary needs to have a sense of order, and the ability to capture the essentials of what is happening at a meeting.
+Qualifications: An organized approach as well as a fair amount of computer proficiency is necessary (or the various duties that require a computer will have to be delegated).
+The Secretary should have a “reasonable period of sobriety”, which might mean 2 years in an area where AA is still young, 4-5 years in an older area.
+Some service in home group, Central Office or General Service is useful and so is some background in general office work.
+An effective Secretary needs to have a sense of order and the ability to capture the essentials of what is happening at a meeting.
 The job is time-consuming and needs to be carried out on schedule, and any Secretary needs to be sure that ample time is available.

 - Electronically record all committee meetings and assemblies and have one copy for Archives.
 Insure that all motions are recorded in the exact wording submitted to the Area Committee and Area Assembly; any editing will be done on the floor or the Area Committee Meeting or the Area Assembly meeting – this is done as follows: a) Use Microsoft Word (or similar word processing application) b) Create a template by taking a previous similar set of minutes and removing all information that can change (for some, the whole report, but for others, like financial, remove only the amounts)

 - Electronically record the Area inventory, keeping one copy only, for archival purposes (with amendments).

 - Distribute printed minutes of the Area Committee meetings, Area Assembly, and Area inventory.
 For the Area Assembly minutes, 125 English and 25 Spanish copies should be made for the Area Assembly.
 For the Area Committee meeting minutes, 40 English and 10 Spanish copes should be made for the Area Committee meeting.